limegimlet/covid_dataviz/confined.md

 The first row is something of an outlier, with such a giant increase that the still-large increases elsewhere literally pale in comparison.

-Also, Deux-Sèvres has the 2nd-lowest number of ICU beds per capita: 2.08.
-(By comparison, the highest numbers are above 17 beds per capita).
+Also, Deux-Sèvres is the department with the 2nd-lowest number of ICU beds per 100k population: 2.08.
+For comparison, the highest numbers (in Territoire du Belfort & Paris) are above 17 beds per 100k population.

 {% raw %}<iframe width="100%" height="2000" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/213.embed?showlink=false"></iframe>{% endraw %}